abethcrane/bethcrane.com/_posts/2019-01-22-blog-migration.md

 - Copy all the files over (easy + obvious, a winning combo)
 - Update the 'web directory' to append "/_site" so that it loads the site and not the code (easy, but non-obvious)
 - Update my webhooks script to not just ```git pull```, but also run ```jekyll build``` (easy + obvious)
+- Add/modify a .htaccess to do ErrorDocument routing for 404s and to Rewrite HTTP -> HTTPS (easy, but non-obvious)

 And this is where it gets complicated.
 Theoretically that's all I had to do!